mpdf/mpdf.github.io/reference/mpdf-functions/importpage.md

 : Specifies the width in millimetres when importing a 'cropped' page into the template.

-  Default: <span class="smallblock">NULL</span> uses the full page width from the source file
+  Default: `null` uses the full page width from the source file

 <span class="parameter">$crop_h</span>

 : Specifies the height in millimetres when importing a 'cropped' page into the template.

-  Default: <span class="smallblock">NULL</span> uses the full page height from the source file
+  Default: `null` uses the full page height from the source file

 <span class="parameter">$boxname</span>